MobinZadkamali/Intent-Detection-and-Slot-Filling-for-Persian-Crosslingual-Training-for-Low-resource-Languages/README.md

 In the ATIS dataset, the highest value of F1 was obtained in the EN→PR scenario (75.94), the highest accuracy value was achieved in the PR→EN scenario (90.64), and the highest Exact Match value was obtained in the EN+PR mode (50.1).
 In the MASSIVE dataset, the highest value of all three metrics was attained in the PR→EN scenario (The obtained values for F1, Accuracy, and Exact Match metrics, respectively, are equal to 79.88, 87.79, and 69.87).

-Experimental results with all the scenarios, using mBERT pre-trained language model as the encoder on ATIS and MASSIVE test datasets are summarized below:
+Experimental results with all the scenarios, using mBERT pre-trained language model as the encoder on ATIS and MASSIVE test datasets are summarized:

 |Strategy | ATIS                                         ||| MASSIVE                                     |||
 | :---:   |     :---:      |    :---:      |    :---:      |    :---:      |    :---:      |    :---:      |